 Not to mention that so much of what I love of modern culture is American: the musicals of Stephen Sondheim, the Star Wars films (IV–VII and Rogue One), the first ten seasons of The Simpsons, the books of Dave Barry, Buffy the Vampire Slayer, the list goes on.
 Oh, and my best friend is American.
 So are most of the sauropods that I love.

 I’m not blind.
 I know that America has often been flawed — often horribly, horribly wrong.
 I am not looking back to some imagined golden age of America.
-I recognise the horrible truths of American history.
+I recognise the awful truths of American history.
 Yes, slavery; yes, Vietnam; yes, Nixon; yes, John Wilkes Booth and Lee Harvey Oswald and John Hinckley.
 Yes dreadfully bungled response to 9/11; yes, idiotic and destructive gun culture.
 I recognise all of that.

 And yet all of those appalling mis-steps were against the backdrop of a country designed from the ground up to be all about the idea that all people are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
 That is a country to celebrate.
 Let’s hope it makes it through the Trump regime with less damage that it inflicted on itself with the Civil War, with Vietnam or with the War On Terror.